PyConPL/Book/2015/presentations/attaching_legs_to_a_snake/text.md

 This artice will show you how to write, build and run an extension; what C API you can use in it and what to remember about; how to link to shared libraries and what does Boost.Python simplify.

+Full source codes for all example modules below can be found on github [1].

 ## Overview of the extension's anatomy

 ### Head